 Please provide a little information to see the full itinerary, travel logistics and other important details:

-Grand Tetons and Island Park Family Trip Itinerary
+Grand Teton and Island Park Family Trip Itinerary

 MEETING TIME AND PLACE

 This trip will meet at 8:00 AM MST at Wilson Backcountry Sports, 1230 Ida Lane, Wilson, Wyoming, 307-733-5228.
 Wilson is four miles from downtown Jackson and there is a bagel shop next door to pick up a morning treat and coffee.
 From the bike shop we will shuttle to Harriman State Park where our ride begins.
 If you would like to fish on this trip you must obtain an Idaho and Wyoming fishing license.
 You can buy an Idaho license at Tesoro gas station in Ashton where we stop on our shuttle the first day.
 You will need to purchase a Wyoming fishing license in Jackson before your trip.

 ENDING TIME AND PLACE

 We will return to Wilson between 2:00 and 3:00 PM on the last day.

-Our trip begins west of the Grand Tetons in the Island Park & Ashton Ranger Districts of the Targhee National Forest and we have about a three hour shuttle from Wilson to get there.
+Our trip begins west of Grand Teton National Park in the Island Park & Ashton Ranger Districts of the Targhee National Forest and we have about a three hour shuttle from Wilson to get there.
 We begin riding at Harriman State Park.
 The park is a wildlife refuge and was a gift to the state of Idaho from the Harriman family.
 There is a wonderful trail system here.
 The easy winding trails will allow us to see all types of wildlife including trumpeter swan and moose.
 After lunch we will head into the forest to our camp at Pole Bridge on the banks of the Warm River, a good place for a dip.
 TOTAL MILEAGE: 10 - 24 miles